Counting tournament score sequences: The number of score sequences

+\end{corollary} \begin{proof} Since $\ptS_n=S_n\times [0,n-1]$ there is a simple relation $|\ptS_n|=n|S_n|$ between the number of pointed score sequences and the number of (plain) score sequences.
+Thus the result immediately follows from identifying coefficients in the main theorem, with $t=1$, and using Equation~\ref{EGZ-cardinality} in Section~\ref{section-intro}. \end{proof}

-Using dynamic programming and the sieve of Eratosthenes this allows us to calculate all values of $|S_k|$ for $k \leq n$ in $\mathcal{O}(n^2)$ time, assuming constant time integer operations.
+This allows us to calculate all values of $|S_k|$ for $k \leq n$ in $\Theta(n^2)$ time, assuming constant time integer operations.
 This is an improvement on earlier results by Narayana and Bent~\cite{NarayanaBent1964}.
-Their recursive formula can be implemented to find $|S_n|$ in $\mathcal{O}(n^3)$, but no faster since their recursive function must always visit $\mathcal{O}(n^3)$ states to do so; to get all $|S_k|$ for $k \leq n$ takes $\mathcal{O}(n^4)$ due to lack of overlap in the states recursively visited for different $k$. \\
+Their recursive formula can be implemented to find $|S_n|$ in $\Theta(n^3)$ time, but no faster since their recursive function must always visit $\Theta(n^3)$ states to do so; to get all $|S_k|$ for $k \leq n$ takes $\Theta(n^4)$ time due to lack of overlap in the states recursively visited for different $k$.